Office of Public Affairs

 All legal restrictions and user terms and conditions for social media accounts must be followed.
 Most platforms have a process that allows users to file complaints of abuse or misuse of accounts (harassment, spam, offensive language).

-Policies of KU School of Medicine-Wichita, University of Kansas, Board of Regents, and the State of Kansas must be followed in your social media communication.
-Pertinent policies include, but are not limited to, those addressing patient privacy, student privacy, political activity, fundraising, and internet use.
+Policies of KU School of Medicine-Wichita, the University of Kansas, Board of Regents and the State of Kansas must be followed in your social media communication.
+Pertinent policies include, but are not limited to, those addressing patient privacy, student privacy, political activity, fundraising and internet use.

 Only those social media accounts that are sanctioned and administered by KUSM-W are empowered to communicate on behalf of the school.
 Employees who have personal social media accounts should make clear that messages posted to their accounts are individual opinions, and not those of the university.